 There are a number of ways you can help out in your local community.

 First and foremost, you could ask to be co-opted onto your local parish council.
-The council currently comprises eleven councillors, rather than the thirteen it should have.
+The council currently has one vacancy.
 Elections are held every four years (assuming there are enough people standing), otherwise volunteers willing to stand are elected unopposed.